ourcodingclub/ourcodingclub.github.io/_posts/2017-02-01-datavis_update.md

 <center><img src="{{ site.baseurl }}/img/vulture_panel2.png" alt="Img" style="width: 500px;"/></center>

-<center>Examining Griffon vulture populations from the LPI dataset. (a) shows histogram of abundance data distribution, (b) shows a boxplot comparison of abundance in Croatia and Italy, and (c) shows population trends between 1970 and 2014 in Croatia and Italy.</center>
+<center><b>Examining Griffon vulture populations from the LPI dataset. (a) shows histogram of abundance data distribution, (b) shows a boxplot comparison of abundance in Croatia and Italy, and (c) shows population trends between 1970 and 2014 in Croatia and Italy.</b></center>

 And there you go, you can now make all sorts of plots and start customising them with `ggplot2`!
 To discover more of `ggplot2`'s plotting power, check out our <a href="https://ourcodingclub.github.io/2017/03/29/data-vis-2.html" target="_blank">follow-up ggplot tutorial</a>.